MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 ---
-title: Generate a LightIngest command to ingest data to Azure Data Explorer.
+title: Generate a LightIngest command to ingest data to Azure Data Explorer (preview).
 description: Learn about how to auto-generate an ingest command for LightIngest, a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 author: orspod
 ms.author: orspodek